OSGConnect/tutorial-R-addlib/README.md

 Change the `osdf://` link in the submit file to be right for YOUR Access Point and username, if you are using your own container file.

+> **Reminder:** Files placed in the OSDF can be copied to other data spaces ("caches")
+> where they are NOT UPDATED.
+If you make a new container to use with your jobs,
+> make sure to give it a different name or put it at a different path than the
+> previous container.
+You will not be able to replace the exact path of the existing
+> container.

 ## Submit Jobs and Review Output

 Now we are ready to submit the job: